 Alone now and buoyant in the hottest of the hot tubs, Dusty May couldn’t stop thinking about the trampoline, the backflips, the black-haired boy.
 Undreamed of vistas suddenly yawned open before her.
 She felt now that anything was possible, and this feeling gave her a euphoric rush the likes of which she’d never experienced.
 She could not repress her smile, her gap-tooth grin.
 Her thin brown legs undulated below her in the rippled water.
 Her big eyes glowed with life.
 She stared at her legs and thought of the bones and blood and muscles they contained.
 Her Indian-black hair hung damp and beaded.
 The water was so hot that she felt as though she were being boiled alive slowly.
-She stood it for as long as she could and then emerged steaming and dove headlong into the icy swimming pool, her heart hammering.
+She stood it for as long as she could and then emerged steaming and dove headlong into the icy swimming pool, her powerful little heart hammering.

 The next four years, every day virtually without exception, she practiced the slippery art of gymnastic balance: she burned through boxes of athletic tape, tube after tube of gooey salve, conical blocks of hand-chalk.